-Tellabs Optical LAN modernizes and streamlines Park Place network to support multiple advanced services and reduce overall operating costs.
+Tellabs Optical LAN modernizes and streamlines Park Place network to support multiple smart building, advanced services and reduce overall operating costs.

 Park Place on Peachtree is a 40-story luxury condominium complex in northwest Atlanta.
 A few years ago, members of the condo’s Homeowners Association (HOA) realized that Park Place needed to incorporate new technology to remain competitive with high-end towers in the area.
 HOA members decided to build a communications network to improve property sales and protect the property values of existing condo owners who had paid six- to seven-figure prices for the units.